brandon-neth/ChapelWebsite/content/gpu.md

 +++

 GPUs are the powerhouse of modern computing systems.
-But conventional GPU programming couldn't be more difficult.
-Chapel makes it simple, all with the same easy-to-use language constructs as parallel and distributed programming.
+Chapel's general-purpose capabilities for parallelism and locality control makes GPU programming as easy as programming a multi-core CPU.
+These capabilities makes GPU programming intuitive on a laptop with a GPU, on a leadership-class supercomputer, or anything in between.
+Chapel supports programming NVIDIA and AMD GPUs in a vendor-neutral way; the same code can be used on GPUs from both vendors without any change.
 {.content-paragraph}

 # Example: Matrix Multiplication